JnBrymn/build-a-brain/README.md

 ## Versions
 * v0.1.0
     * excitatory and inhibitory neurons; linear activation threshold decay
     * the natural firing of neurons died out quickly and each neuron just started firing independently as their activation threshold decreased to 0
+* v0.2.0
+    * activation threshold a constant across all neurons rather than having it decrease after a neuron isn't being fire
+    * added random excitation parameter so that neurons just sometimes fire on their own
+    * made both of the above optionally into functions that take iteration number and return a value

 ## Dev Ideas
 * Can hebbian learning happen in parallel and in batch?
 * There is a way to use a beta distribution for the synapse activation that is continuous and encompasses both inhibitory and excitatory activation
     * You can post filter it to make it exactly -1,0,1 or you can make it continuous
     * The actual neural activation can be a sigmoid'ed result of the activation and either be discrete, {0,1}, or continuous and capped {0..1}, or RELU, {0..inf}
 * Build a NAND using 2 inputs, an always on neuron, an output and an internal neuron.
     * Construct it directly to prove it works.
     * Set up a synapses so that they will converge to it.